liukim/yii2-debug/README.md

-Debug Extension for Yii 2
+Debug Extension for Yii 2 LiuKim
 =========================

 This extension provides a debugger for [Yii framework 2.0](http://www.yiiframework.com) applications.
 When this extension is used,